 By participating in a clinic, students can get out of the classroom and work directly with and in the community.
 Clinic students work on real cases for academic credit under the close supervision and guidance of faculty who are practicing attorneys.
 The students take on heavy responsibility for the strategy and execution of an array of legal matters and often are involved in cases from beginning to end.
 They must adhere to professional responsibility requirements such as client confidentiality, civility, and duty to the court.
 Students develop as professionals and learn first-hand the importance of access to justice.

-Note: Advanced clinic opportunities are also available in the Children's Rights, Immigration Law, and Street Law Clinics.
+Note: Advanced clinic opportunities are also available in the Children's Rights, Immigration Law, Street Law, and Community Lawyering Clinics.